benjanes/benjanes.github.io/_posts/2016-03-30-es6-generators.markdown

 2. This returns an object and pops the control flow out of the generator,
 3. The control flow returns to the point in the code at which `.next` was called.

 The object returned when calling `.next` has a `.value` property and a `.done` property.
-The `.value` property is equal to the the evaluation of the expression directly after the `yield` statement (on the same line).
+The `.value` property is equal to the the evaluation of the expression directly after the `yield` statement (on the same line), just like a `return` statment.
 The `.done` property is a boolean that indicates if the end of the generator function has been reached.
 The next time that we call `.next` on the iterator object, evaluation of the generator object will pick up where it left off and go until the next `yield` statement is reached.

 {% highlight javascript %}